-- The international significance of the harbour as a key attribute within Area 8ii of the World Heritage Site, together with its Grade II designation, should be the primary factors in determining future change and appropriate management for this Area, which constitutes the immediate setting of the harbour as a heritage asset. - Commercial leisure provision has also prompted some developments (conversions or adaptations) which are overlarge in terms of their massing within the particular historic context and which in their forms and materials take little or only token account of the Area's character. - Vigilance needs to be exercised over future development proposals, including minor alterations, to ensure that cumulative change does not erode historic character, and that key elements of it such as the scale of buildings and suite of historic materials remain predominant within the Area. - Predominance of commercial leisure provision, together with vehicle traffic and high visitor footfall, have resulted in public realm clutter, particularly in terms of signage, traffic management infrastructure, seating and randomly placed 'objects'.
-There is need of a robust approach whereby such clutter can be managed and controlled. - Maintain the 'locally listed' status of the historic cask banks and tunnel access to the east side of the harbour and continue to press for formal designation of these heritage assets.
+The international significance of the harbour as a key component within Area 8ii of the World Heritage Site, together with its Grade II\ designation, should be the primary factors in determining future change and appropriate management for this Character Area, which constitutes the harbour's immediate setting.

+- Commercial leisure provision has prompted some developments (conversions or adaptations) which are overlarge in terms of their massing within the particular historic context and which in their forms and materials take little or only token account of the Area's character. - Vigilance needs to be exercised over future development proposals, including minor alterations, to ensure that cumulative change does not erode historic character, and that key elements of it such as the scale of buildings and suite of historic materials remain predominant within the Area. - Predominance of commercial leisure provision, together with vehicle traffic and high visitor footfall, has resulted in public realm clutter, particularly in terms of signage, traffic management infrastructure, seating and randomly placed 'objects'.
+There is need of a robust approach whereby such clutter can be managed and controlled. - Maintain the 'locally listed' status of the tunnel access to the east side of the harbour and continue to press for formal designation.